Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/_index.md

 ---
 title: "About the PeSIT protocol"
 linkTitle: "PeSIT protocol"
 weight: 120
----## What is PeSIT?
+--- ## What is PeSIT?

-PeSIT is an end-to-end public protocol designed to provide a reliable and normalized interface for user applications to exchange files and messages between heterogeneous systems, irrespective of the network communication type.
+PeSIT is an end- to- end public protocol designed to provide a reliable and normalized interface for user applications to exchange files and messages between heterogeneous systems, irrespective of the network communication type.
 You can use the PeSIT protocol on TCP/IP as well as some proprietary communication networks.

-In this PeSIT protocol sub-book we'll first review PeSIT features, then discuss how PeSIT works in Transfer CFT, the processes involved in partner interactions, and lastly provide a description of PeSIT PI codes in a {{< TransferCFT/axwayvariablesComponentShortName  >}} context.
+In this PeSIT protocol sub- book we'll first review PeSIT features, then discuss how PeSIT works in Transfer CFT, the processes involved in partner interactions, and lastly provide a description of PeSIT PI codes in a {{< TransferCFT/axwayvariablesComponentShortName  >}} context.

 <span id="PeSIT"></span>